 The video link above will take you to the Pre-Registration video guide.
 To be able to view the video, you will need to sign in to Office 365 using your InSIS email@example.com.

 Automated registration is a process where the student is not involved.
-During this time, the registration to courses is not open.
+During this time, the registration for courses is not open.

 - If there is a confirmed time, the course is registered.

 - If there is “not registered”, the course is not registered.

 You can delete courses after the automated registration, BUT you cannot end up with fewer credits than the system put through the automated registration – e.g. you registered for courses of the total amount of 30 ECTS; after the automated registration, you have 28 ECTS.
 So that is the minimum you have to study during the semester.
 You can add courses and delete others, but you have to have still 28 ECTS as a minimum.

 The enrolment is a stage after the automated registration where students can only enrol in courses where free spots are available.